 Published following the eponymous exhibition at MAXXI, Rome, from February 5 to June 2nd, 2016.

-Jimmie Durham (born 1940 in Arkansas, lives and works in Berlin) is one of the most influential artists today, not least for younger generations of artists and curators.
-Of his art he says that it “works against the two foundations of the European tradition: Belief and Architecture.”
-Sculpture, seen as the coming together of object, image, and word, is fundamental to his practice, but he is also a poet, essayist, and educator.
+Jimmie Durham (1940-2021) is one of the most influential artists, not least for younger generations of artists and curators.
+Of his art he said that it “works against the two foundations of the European tradition: Belief and Architecture.”
+Sculpture, seen as the coming together of object, image, and word, was fundamental to his practice, but he was also a poet, essayist, and educator.

 Durham's life as an artist began in the mid-1960s in Texas.
 In the early 1970s he worked in Geneva.
 In the late 1970s he was a political organizer with the American Indian